nim-lang/Nim/doc/tut1.rst

     echo i

 Can a `countup <system.html#countup.i,T,T,Positive>`_ proc be written that supports this loop?
-Lets try:
+Let's try:

 .. code-block:: nim
   proc countup(a, b: int): int =